-Incoming International - Visiting and Erasmus students with Disabilities
+Incoming International, Visiting and Erasmus Disabled Students

-You are encouraged to contact the Disability Service in Trinity in advance of accepting your place so that we can assist you with your plans and advise you on the types of support available.
+You are encouraged to contact the Disability Service in Trinity in advance of accepting your place so that we can assist you with your plans and advise you of the types of support available.

 - A letter listing your exam accommodations is not sufficient.

 Reasonable accommodations that apply in your home country may not be applicable in Trinity.
 Trinity has specific policies and guidelines for providing reasonable accommodations.
 We strive to ensure that all students receive accommodations that are appropriate and fair, while also meeting the academic standards of our institution.
 We want to be transparent about the accommodations that we can provide, and to clarify that we are not able to offer double time for exams.
 However, we do offer 10 minutes per hour, which we believe is a reasonable and appropriate accommodation for many students.
 We encourage you to review our Reasonable Accommodation Policy and Examination Guidelines.
 These documents provide further details about the accommodations that we offer and the process for requesting such accommodations.
 If you have any further questions or concerns, please do not hesitate to reach out to the Disability Service by emailing email@example.com.